1988–89 Yorkshire Cup

-The 1988–89 Yorkshire Cup was the eighty-first occasion on which this rugby league Yorkshire Cup competition was held.
+The 1988–89 Yorkshire Cup was the eighty-first occasion on which the Yorkshire Cup rugby league competition was held.

 Leeds won the trophy by beating the previous season's runner-up, Castleford, with a score of 33-12.

 The match was played at Elland Road, Leeds, now in West Yorkshire.
 The attendance was 22,968 and receipts were £83,591.

-This was the sixth time in an incredible eleven-year period in which Castleford, previously only winners once, in 1977, made eight appearances in the Yorkshire Cup final, winning four and finishing runners-up on the other four occasions.
+This was the sixth time in an eleven-year period in which Castleford, previously only winners once (in 1977), made eight appearances in the Yorkshire Cup final, winning four and finishing runners-up on the other four occasions.
 It was also the second season in succession that Castleford appeared, and lost, in the final within that eleven-year period.

 Background

 In the 1988–89 season there were no junior/amateur clubs taking part, no new entrants and no "leavers" and so the total of entries remained the same at eighteen.

 As a result, a preliminary round was required to reduce the number of clubs entering the first round to sixteen.